metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 Buffalo isn't fully committed to this game mentally because they're looking ahead next week to their primetime showdown with the Steelers.

 **Buffalo covers if**
-the team is fully driven to win this game and their defense actually limits San Francisco's outside zone runs, end-arounds, and jet sweeps.
+they're fully driven to win this game and their defense can limit San Francisco's outside zone rushes, end-arounds, jet sweeps, and other pseudo-run plays.